spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 (second-most-recently deployed) when this stage starts.

 ### Enable Server Group
-Enable a Server Group, which means that the Server Group resumes handling traffic.
-The configuration of your Load Balancer determines how traffic is routed between newly-enabled Server Groups and any existing Server Groups.
+Tell Spinnaker to resume sending traffic to the Server Group.
+The configuration of your Load Balancer determines how traffic is routed among newly-enabled Server Groups and any existing Server Groups.

 ### Find Artifact From Execution
 Find and bind an artifact from another pipeline execution.